natehallpc/chatterbox/README.md

-# plcnext-mqtt
+# chatterbox
 Service that publishes PLCnext tags to MQTT topics.

 ## Notes
-- As of this commit, the tool attempts to connect to the broker but does not publish or subscribe to any topics.
-Once a connection is successfully established, it will simply log tag-topic mappings at the specified publish frequency.
+- As of this commit, the tool publishes to the specified topics, but ignores PLCnext tags and instead uses test values (between 0 and 1, inclusive).

 ## Usage